rosssilver2/Power-Emitted/README.md

 ## Introduction

-The task was to "Demonstrate emitted power distributions (Eq.
-4.99 in your text) for arbitrary acceleration."
-Our textbook is Radiative Processes in Astrophysics by Rybicki and Lightman.
+This [Jupyter Notebook] () demonstrates emitted power distributions (Eq.
+4.99 in our text, Radiative Processes in Astrophysics by Rybicki and Lightman ) for arbitrary acceleration.
 This equation can be found on page 142.

-Dependencies
+## Dependencies

 The notebook requires the following python modules:

-Usage
+## Usage

 Clone the repository by typing git clone https://github.com/rosssilver2/Power-Emitted.git